 The vessel will have DNV’s ammonia and methanol ready notation and will be the first in the PCTC segment to operate on zero carbon ammonia.

-Designed for future cargo the vessel’s strengthened decks and enhanced internal ramp systems enable Electric Vehicles on all decks and provides more flexibility for heavier project cargo.
+Designed for future cargo the vessel’s strengthened decks and enhanced internal ramp systems enable Electric Vehicles on all decks and provide more flexibility for heavier project cargo.

 “The Aurora class represents the future of our business as well as the future of the industry.
 We are proud to be setting the gold standard by reducing our environmental footprint significantly and enabling our customers to decarbonise their supply chain as well,” Sebjørn Dahl says.